liamroh/coronavirus-topic-popularity/README.md

    To use this project, follow these steps:

-   1. Open the Jupyter Notebook "Coronavirus_Tweet_Analysis.ipynb" using Jupyter Notebook.
+   1. Open the Jupyter Notebook "Coronavirus_Topic_Popularity.ipynb" using Jupyter Notebook
-   2. Execute the cells in a sequential order to analyze and process coronavirus-related tweets.
+   2. Execute the cells in a sequential order to analyze and process coronavirus-related tweets
-   3. Explore the provided visualizations and insights.
+   3. Explore the provided visualizations and insights